isomerpages/mse/_take-action/2f-sgeco-faqs.md

 **Can the grant be used to support expenses that were incurred before the award of the grant?**

-Only expenses incurred _after_ the applicant&#39;s acceptance of the award letter will be eligible for reimbursement.
+Only expenses incurred _after_ the applicant&#39;s acceptance of the Letter of Offer will be eligible for reimbursement.

-**How should**  **the**  **receipts be submitted?**
+**How should receipts be submitted?**

-All receipts should be clearly labelled and arranged in accordance with the Statement of Accounts.
-For receipts which are not original, the organisation must certify them as true copies before submission.
 As receipts printed on thermal paper (e.g. supermarket receipt) will fade over time, please make a copy of the receipt for submission.
 We reserve the right to exclude receipts that are unclear or faded from the total project cost.

-**Do applicants need to submit audited Statement of Accounts audit their invoices and payment records?**
+**Do applicants need to audit their invoices and payment records?**

-For projects with approved quantuman approved grant quantum exceeding S$30,000, applicants will have to engage an auditor and submit the audited Statementa report of Accounts.factual findings for each claim.
+For projects with an approved grant quantum exceeding S$30,000, applicants will have to engage an auditor and submit a report of factual findings for each claim.
 The cost of engaging the auditor should be included in the project budget during application.

 **How do applicants amend their application or provide additional information?**

 Once a grant application is submitted, applicants will no longer be able to make any amendments.
-For amendment of critical fields such as project dates and budget amount, applicants may contact the Trust SG Eco Office via email to put forth the request.
+For amendment of critical fields such as project dates and budget amount, applicants may contact the Trust via email to put forth the request.
 It will be considered on a case-by-case basis.

 **Who owns the Intellectual Property Rights (IPRs) arising from the project?**

-Both the applicantThe Grant Recipient and the SG Eco Fund Board of Trustees will have co-ownership of the own all IPRs. arising from or created in relation to the Project.
+BThe Grant Recipient and the SG Eco Fund Board of Trustees will co-own all IPRs arising from or created in relation to the Project.
 The SG Eco Fund retains the rights to utilise IPRs for charitable purposes.